HIPE known issues

 HIPE does not accept keyboard input anymore!
 What's wrong?

-If you are running Linux, this could be due to a compatibility problem between Java and SCIM (Smart Common Input Method).
-A workaround is to stop SCIM or uninstall it.
+If you are running Linux, this could be due to a compatibility problem between Java and the input method in use, like IBus or SCIM (Smart Common Input Method).
+A workaround is to stop the service of the input method or uninstall it.
 Please refer to the documentation of your distribution for how to do so.

 The problem is described in more detail on these pages: